 the Game Official (as to proper inflation and size) and presented to the Game Official prior to Kick-Off.

-The following list represents the current footballs allowed in League games:
+The following list represents the current leather footballs allowed in League games:

 Pee-Wee: Wilson K2 or its equivalent